Gossamer Gear Mariposa – Review

 Shoulder Straps & Hipbelt

 The Mariposa boasts a unisex, ergonomic harness.
-I prefer S-shaped shoulder straps, so I was a little ambivalent.
+However, I prefer S-shaped shoulder straps, so I was slightly ambivalent.
 When I initially put on the backpack, the straps seemed too wide, but once I added weight, adjusted the straps, and began hiking, the pack fit me well.

 Additional Pack Straps